Another honor for Written in Stone

 A Very Distinguished Book List

-I’m also happy to announce that Written in Stone has been places on the 2013 Amelia Bloomer Project List for books with significant feminist content.
+I’m also happy to announce that Written in Stone has been placed on the 2013 Amelia Bloomer Project List for books with significant feminist content.
 I’ve got some outstanding company on that list so take a look.

 Yes it’s true, I work in a treehouse in my backyard.